Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

 where $f$ is a shorthand for $\log p$ and $\Mean_{(\bullet|)}$ is a shorthand for the conditional expectation of the next state given the current state-action pair.
-In the following, we will use concentration inequalities designed for martingales and $\beta$-mixing process to bound the first two lines and the third line, respectively.

-Specifically, for the first line, a key observation is that, under the Markov assumption, the first line forms a sum of martingale difference sequence \citep[see e.g., the proof of Step 3 of Theorem 1 in][for a detailed illustration]{shi2020statistical}.
-In addition, it follows from Assumption (A3) that $f$ is uniformly bounded away from infinity.
-As such, using the Azuma-Hoeffding's inequality\footnote{see e.g., \url{https://galton.uchicago.edu/~lalley/Courses/386/Concentration.pdf}.}, we can show with probability at least $1-O(N^{-2} T^{-3})$, for any $t_2-t_1>\epsilon T$ and any $1\le k\le K$, the absolute value of the first line is upper bounded by $C \sqrt{NT\log (NT)}$ with proper choice of the constant $C>0$.
-Using Bonferroni's inequality, we can show that the above event holds uniformly for any $t_1,t_2,k$ such that $t_2-t_1>\epsilon T$, with probability at least $1-O(N^{-1} T^{-1})$.
+In the following, we will use concentration inequalities designed for martingales and $\beta$-mixing processes to bound the first two lines and the third line, respectively.
+Specifically: \begin{enumerate} \item For the first line, a key observation is that, under the Markov assumption, the first line forms a sum of martingale difference sequence \citep[see e.g., Step 3 of the proof of Theorem 1 in][for a detailed illustration]{shi2020statistical}.
+In addition, it follows from Assumption \ref{as:f'' contineous} that $f$ is uniformly bounded away from infinity.
+As such, using the Azuma-Hoeffding's inequality\footnote{see e.g., \url{https://galton.uchicago.edu/~lalley/Courses/386/Concentration.pdf}.}, we can show with probability at least $1-O(N^{-1} T^{-3})$, for any $t_2-t_1>\epsilon T$ and any $1\le k\le K$, the absolute value of the first line is upper bounded by $C \sqrt{N(t_2-t_1)\log (NT)}$ with proper choice of the constant $C>0$.
+Using Bonferroni's inequality, we can show that the above event holds uniformly for any $t_1,t_2,k$ such that $t_2-t_1>\epsilon T$, with probability at least $1-O(N^{-1} T^{-1})$. \item Next, using similar arguments, we can show the supremum of the absolute value of the second line over the triplet $(t_1,t_2,k)$ with the constraint that $t_2-t_1>\epsilon T$ is upper bounded by $O(\sqrt{N(t_2-t_1)\log (NT)})$ with probability at least $1-O(N^{-1} T^{-1})$. \item Finally, consider the third line.
+Under Assumption \ref{as:f'' contineous}, for any $i\in \mathcal{C}_k$, both the probability density function of $S_{i,T-\tau^{(k)}}$ and the stationary probability density function of $\{S_{i,t}\}_{t\ge T-\tau^{(k)}}$ are bounded away from zero and infinity; see e.g., Part 2 of the proof of Lemma E.2 of \citet{shi2020statistical}.
+Together with Assumption \ref{as:ergodic}, it follows from Lemma 1 of \cite{meitz2019subgeometric} that $\{S_{i,t}\}_{t\ge T-t^{(k)}}$ is exponentially $\beta$-mixing.
+Denote the resulting $\beta$-mixing coefficient by $\{\beta(q)\}_q$.
+Similar to Theorem 4.2 of \cite{ChenChristensen2015}, we can show that, for any $t\geq 0$ and integer $1<q<T$,